 What Goggles to Choose

-The type of goggles a rider chooses are going to be dependent, largely, on what they have to spend and how they plan to use them.
+The type of goggles a rider chooses is going to be dependent, largely, on what they have to spend and how they plan to use them.
 There are several mid-range and budget goggles available on the market today, and all of these provide a level of facial and eye protection that is preferable to having none at all.

-While this is true, investing in a pair of goggles that are on the higher end of the spectrum are going to provide a number of appealing rewards, such as frame strength, superior optical technology, and other features, including interchangeable lens options.
+While this is true, investing in a pair of goggles that are on the higher end of the spectrum is going to provide a number of appealing rewards, such as frame strength, superior optical technology, and other features, including interchangeable lens options.

 Regardless of how much a person wants to spend, there are a few things to consider.

 Goggle Safety.
 The main function of goggles is to provide protection and increase a rider’s safety while on their bike.
 Be sure that any goggles purchased have met the safety certification standards.
-Impact resistant and tough frame materials, such as polyurethane and polycarbonate) along with scratch-resistant and shatterproof lenses are a must-have.
+Impact-resistant and tough frame materials, such as polyurethane and polycarbonate) along with scratch-resistant and shatterproof lenses are a must-have.

 Vision Quality.
 Another important safety factor is the ability to clearly see what’s all around the rider at all times.
-The goggles should provide a level of optical clarity by using a high-quality lens material, along with a superior peripheral vision.
+The goggles should provide a level of optical clarity by using a high-quality lens material, along with superior peripheral vision.
 No part of the frame should be blocking or obstructing the rider’s view in any way.

 Lens Tint: Various colors of lenses are designed to work best in different lighting conditions.
-For example, an amber or yellow tint is a good option for low or moderately lit riding conditions and darker tints can improve contrast along with a rider’s comfort when riding in bright light.
+For example, an amber or yellow tint is a good option for low or moderately-lit riding conditions and darker tints can improve contrast along with a rider’s comfort when riding in bright light.
 Zero-tint or clear lenses are a smart option for riding at night or during dusk or dawn.